jhavenz/nova-extended-fields/README.md

 > each model.
 For example, a `UserEmail` field may have its own requirements/logic vs a `CompanyEmail` field.
 > Creating a file for each of these models allows you to write the logic that's specific to each one.
 > These fields can then be used as the source of truth throughout all your Nova projects!

+---

+### Developer Note

+I've only recently started (as of 07/2022) pulling out the common fields that I use in my own Nova projects, but eventually I plan to move all into this package.
+You'll find a lot of the common fields in here, and I'd welcome contributions for more!

+A non-exhaustive list of the fields included are:

+- FullName
+- FirstName
+- LastName
+- Email
+- NumericPrimaryKey
+- UsersRole (based a very basic authorization system)
+- UserPassword
+- UserPasswordConfirmation
+- Avatar

+_More may have been added since the time of writing_

+---

 ## Testing